-If one had to designate a gastronomic bible in which all great restaurants (in Andalusia and anywhere else) want to be, that is undoubtedly the Michelin Guide.
-Its very name suggests it, a guide to culinary savoir faire, a reference for avid tasters in search of the best places to eat.
+If one had to designate a gastronomic bible in which all great restaurants (in Andalusia and anywhere) want to be, that is undoubtedly the Michelin Guide.
+Its very name indicates it, a guide of culinary savoir faire, a reference for avid tasters in search of the best places to eat.

 We compile all the Andalusian restaurants awarded with such a distinguished recognition.
 In Andalusia these are the renowned restaurants with the prestigious distinction of having one, two or three Michelin stars.

-To this end, he is supported by a team of documentary filmmakers, gastronomic historians, archaeologists and designers, who have helped to build the unmistakable image of Noor.
-All this confirms the two Michelin stars he accumulates, one of the most talented chefs in Andalusia and one of the restaurants you have to try at least once in a lifetime.
+To this end, a whole team of documentary filmmakers, gastronomic historians, archaeologists and designers, who have helped to build the unmistakable image of Noor.
+All this confirms the two Michelin stars he has accumulated, one of the most talented chefs in Andalusia and one of those restaurants that you have to try at least once in your life.

 Chef: Paco Morales.

-Ángel León’s recognition goes beyond the three Michelin stars of Aponiente, one of the best restaurants in Andalusia and the world, as well as the three Michelin stars of Aponiente, one of the best restaurants in Andalusia and the world this prestigious award.
-However, the chef from Cádiz was chosen as the one of the best cooks in the world at the last The Best Chef Awards.
+The recognitions to Ángel León transcend the three Michelin stars of Aponiente, one of the best restaurants in Andalusia and the world, in addition to this reputed decoration.
+However, the chef from Cadiz was chosen as one of the best chefs in the world in the latest The Best Chef Awards.

-His tenacity as a researcher and chef, his originality and unique creations in his iconic restaurant in Puerto de Santa María have elevated Andalusian gastronomy as never before.
+His tenacity as a researcher and cook, his originality and unique creations in his iconic restaurant in Puerto de Santa María have raised Andalusian gastronomy as never before.

 The chef of the sea needs no introduction and neither does this gastronomic mecca, an experience for the five senses that explores food possibilities that once seemed impossible to taste.

-The old tide mill houses Aponiente as a space in continuous transformation that, nevertheless, is committed to sustainability from the techniques used, its ingredients, renewable energies and its commitment to a culinary philosophy that squeezes the possibilities of discarded fish.
+The old tide mill houses Aponiente as a space in continuous transformation that, with everything, bets on sustainability from the techniques used, its ingredients, renewable energies and its commitment to a culinary philosophy that squeezes the possibilities of discarded fish.
 A high-level cuisine that achieves excellence also through environmental responsibility.

 Chef: Ángel León.

-The house of Benito Gómez entails this bet just a few steps from the imposing bridge of Ronda.
-The Catalan-born chef creates a creative cuisine that goes beyond pure labels: tradition, mixture and flavor.
+The house of Benito Gomez entails this bet just a few steps from the imposing bridge of Ronda.
+The chef of Catalan origin carries out a creative cuisine that goes beyond the pure labels: tradition, mixture and flavor.

-Marcos Granda and Mario Cachinero form the perfect tandem in charge of Skina’s kitchen.
-Just four tables make up the room of this little corner dedicated to good food, in the historic center of Marbella.
-His dishes are based on the flavors of a lifetime to transform them while preserving and improving all their virtues.
+Marcos Granda and Mario Cachinero form the perfect tandem in charge of the kitchen at Skina.
+Just four tables make up the dining room of this little corner dedicated to good food, in the historic center of Marbella.
+Their dishes are based on the flavors of a lifetime to transform them while preserving and improving all their virtues.

 Chef: Mario Cachinero.

-Abantal, between Menéndez Pelayo and Luis Montoto, elevated Sevillian gastronomy to excellence and for 14 years has revalidated its recognition in the famous guide, in addition to the two Repsol suns it holds.
-It opened its doors in 2004 and its kitchen is in charge of chef Julio Fernández Quintero, trained at La Taberna del Alabardero School in Seville.
+Abantal, between Menéndez Pelayo and Luis Montoto, elevated Sevillian gastronomy to excellence and for 14 years has revalidated its recognition in the famed guide, in addition to the two Repsol suns it treasures.
+It opened its doors in 2004 and its kitchen is in charge of chef Julio Fernández Quintero, trained in the school of La Taberna del Alabardero in Seville.

 Cañabota ⭐

-Cañabota’s carefully selected proposal is identified with the sea.
-Fish and seafood are the backbone of Cañabota’s concept, which is committed to the best products.
+Cañabota’s very careful proposal is identified with the sea.
+Fish and seafood backbone the concept of Cañabota, which bets on the best of products.
 Juan Luis Fernández created in Seville a space inspired by a fish restaurant full of tiles that he had the opportunity to see in Croatia.
 Coming from a fishmonger family, the Sevillian chef decided to launch this project in 2016, joined by Jaime and Eduardo Guardiola, Marcos Nieto and Rafa García.

 In this consecrated gastronomic temple, technique and service are executed with mastery in each of its spaces.
 For the moment, the recently starred restaurant in the center of Seville has two spaces for diners.